2020–2023 Minneapolis–Saint Paul racial unrest: Demonstrations awaiting the Chauvin trial verdict, April 19

 Derek Chauvin's trial concluded in Minneapolis just after 5 p.m. on April 19, 2021, and the jury began deliberations that evening.
 The trial was one of the most closely watched cases of police brutality in the United States.
 Governor Walz declared a peacetime emergency and deployed 3,000 Minnesota National Guard troops and state patrol officers to assist local law enforcement.
 He also sought deployment of law enforcement officers from nearby states.
 Some schools in the metropolitan area announced plans to proactively move to distance learning, and some businesses boarded up out of worries of potential unrest.
 The killing of Daunte Wright on April 11 and the subsequent protests intersected with the looming verdict.
 Days earlier, U.S. Representative Maxine Waters told demonstrators in Minnesota that they should "stay on the street" and "get more confrontational" if Chauvin was acquitted.

 On April 19, twenty activist groups coordinated a large demonstration and march through the streets in Minneapolis near the Hennepin County Government Center building where Chauvin's trial was held.
 Protesters made several demands: lengthy sentences for the officers involved in Floyd's murder, police reform legislation in Minnesota, to have charges dropped against demonstrators in Brooklyn Center and at other recent events, and for officials to end Operation Safety Net and other counter-protest measures.
 Protesters and law enforcement authorities did not engage with one another and the event was peaceful.
-A protest group of about 40-50 people gathered outside the Brooklyn Center police station that evening.
+A protest group of about 40 to 50 people gathered outside the Brooklyn Center police station that evening.

 Protest events occurred without incident and officials described them as peaceful.
 Officials with the Operation Safety Net also reported three business burglaries in Minneapolis and that a Minnesota Department of Natural Resources vehicle deployed for potential unrest was broken into and had a firearm stolen from it.
 Officials did not make any arrests connected to April 19 events.